Azure/bicep/docs/tutorial/02-deploying-a-bicep-file.md

 ## Next steps

-The next tutorial will walk you through the basics of using expressions like functions, string interpolation, and ternary operators in bicep.
+The next tutorial will walk you through the basics of using expressions like functions, string interpolation, and ternary operators in Bicep.

 [3 - Using expressions](./03-using-expressions.md)